qwaneu/qwaneu.github.io/_drafts/dimensional-planning-2.md

 steering.
 Instead of all-or-nothing decision when reducing scope - should we remove or include this story? - we can decide to reduce the 'depth' of a story.

-Dimensions of a story is another way of splitting large user stories, in a true iterative way.
-In this way, story/feature dimensions enable the _Negotiable_ property of the [INVEST heuristic for good user stories](https://xp123.com/articles/invest-in-good-stories-and-smart-tasks/).
+User story dimensions provide an extra way of splitting large user stories, in a true iterative way.
+In this way, dimensions enable the _Negotiable_ property of Bill Wake's [INVEST heuristic for good user stories](https://xp123.com/articles/invest-in-good-stories-and-smart-tasks/).

 ## References